n-samson78590/ai-voicebot/call_to_flow/README.md

 - The voicebot applet URL still has to be changed manually when ngrok changes.
 - If the voicebot is already running outside this backend, the backend can still detect readiness through the configured port or health URL.
-- Persist call attempts and callbacks before using this for production workflows.
-- Add authentication before exposing the console beyond a local or internal demo.